0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-04-htb-topology.md

 Using `Nmap` to enumerate all open ports and services by doing this on two phases to speed things up :

-- **Phase 1 :** Make a simple scan to check for all opened `TCP` ports with high rate of checking port equel to 10000.
+- **Phase 1 :** Make a simple scan to check for all opened `TCP` ports with high rate of checking port equal to 10000.
-- **Phase 2 :** After idetify the open ports start the sec phase to fingerprint (services, versions, etc) for each open port.
+- **Phase 2 :** After identify the open ports start the sec phase to fingerprint (services, versions, etc) for each open port.

 ```bash